IonicaBizauKitchen/squire/README.md

 squire new path/to/project
 ```

-You may use the `-t` option to change the project template. *TODO: List the templates.*
+You may use the `-t` option to change the project template.
+Run `squire new -h` to see a list of available templates.

 Once that's done you're ready to start up a preview server.